abhi-r3v0/Adhrit/README.md

 4. Extracts source code in Java.
 5. Extracts source code in Smali.
 6. Recompile smali into APK
+7. Check for bytecode injection points.
-7. Analyzes permissions used by the application.
+8. Analyzes permissions used by the application.
-8. Dumps the Manifest.
+9. Dumps the Manifest.
-9. Dumps the certificate details.
+10. Dumps the certificate details.
-10. Checks for malware footprints in VirusTotal database.
+11. Checks for malware footprints in VirusTotal database.

 ## Pre-requisites: